Ibn-e-Safi: Dhamaka – A film by Ibn-e-Safi

 Ibne Safi wrote both the story and screenplay for the film Dhamaka, adapted from his novel Bebakon ki Talash.
 Despite its merits, the film did not receive the publicity and acclaim it deserved, and it remains largely forgotten.

 Produced by Muhammad Hussain Talpur, Dhamaka is based on the Imran Series novel Baibaakon Ki Talaash (Urdu for "In Search of the Outrageous").
 The film introduced Pakistani actor Javed Sheikh (then known as Javaid Iqbal) in the lead role of Zafarul Mulk.
 Producer Muhammad Hussain Talpur also appeared in the film as Jameson, while actress Shabnam portrayed Sabiha.
 Notably, the characters Imran and the X-2 team were not featured in the movie, although Ibne Safi himself recorded the voice of X-2.
 Additionally, actor Rehman made his debut as a villain.
 The film includes a rendition of the ghazal "Rah-e-talab mein kaun kisi ka," sung by Habib Wali Mohammed and written by Ibne Safi.
 Dhamaka was released on 13 December 1974.

 Reception

 Influence in Bollywood

-Renowned Bollywood screenwriter and lyricist Javed Akhtar was deeply inspired by Ibne-e-Safi’s Urdu novels, which he avidly read during his childhood.
+Renowned Bollywood screenwriter and lyricist Javed Akhtar was deeply inspired by Ibn-e-Safi’s Urdu novels, which he avidly read during his childhood.
 He was particularly drawn to the Jasoosi Dunya and Imran Series detective novels.
 The fast-paced action, tightly woven plots, and vibrant use of language in these thrillers left a strong impression on him.
 Akhtar fondly recalled Ibne-e-Safi’s unforgettable characters with their distinctive, often whimsical names—an element that significantly influenced his own writing.
-Many of his Bollywood scripts reflect Ibne-e-Safi’s narrative style, including the use of vivid character names, sharp dialogue, and larger-than-life personalities.
-Akhtar credited Ibne-e-Safi with teaching him the power of memorable characters, a lesson that helped inspire iconic Bollywood villains like Gabbar Singh in Sholay (1975) and Mogambo in Mr. India (1987 film).
+Many of his Bollywood scripts reflect Ibn-e-Safi’s narrative style, including the use of vivid character names, sharp dialogue, and larger-than-life personalities.
+Akhtar credited Ibn-e-Safi with teaching him the power of memorable characters, a lesson that helped inspire iconic Bollywood villains like Gabbar Singh in Sholay (1975) and Mogambo in Mr. India (1987).